lindaxeva/datablix/README.md

-# Datablix
+# Sheetblix

-Meet Datablix.
+Meet Sheetblix.
 You hand it your CSV file, and it answers two questions you probably should be asking yourself:

 1. **Is this data still fresh, or has it gone off?**
 2. **What is actually in each column, and is anything secretly typed five different ways?**

-The best part: Datablix only uses tools that already come with Python, so there is nothing to install.
+The best part: Sheetblix only uses tools that already come with Python, so there is nothing to install.
 If you have Python 3.8 or newer, you are good to go.